By Lora O’Brien

 - Even some of the medical researchers who worked to create Gardasil have spoken out against its lack of safety and benefits.

-It does more damage than good
+It can do more damage than good

 Trust in the HPV vaccines is extremely low due to pressing concerns about safety and effectiveness, and guess what?
 A lot of doctors actually agree.
 The American College of Pediatricians has officially sounded the alarm about Gardasil and how it is triggering premature ovarian failure (infertility) in young girls at an alarming rate, but it has also been known to cause: facial palsy, autoimmune disease, diabetes, complex regional pain syndrome (CRPS), postural orthostatic tachycardia syndrome (POTS), chronic fatigue syndrome (CFS) that exceeds any other vaccine, and even death.